karisigurd4/DocumentLab/Documentation/Configuration.md

 * ResultChunkSize
   * Each OCR *job* assigned to a tesseract engine includes a set of images, referred to as *chunks*.
 These chunks of images are processed sequentially by each TesseractEngine job
   * The reason for processing more than one image in a job sequentially is that it can offload the context switching/thread management overhead a bit
-  * The deafault setting is to chunk together two images, playing with this parameter may yield different results on different hardware
+  * The default setting is to chunk together two images, playing with this parameter may yield different results on different hardware

 # Language configuration and text analysis